DRIVEWAY GATE INSTALLATION GUIDE

 - A manually opened gate will require a latch, drop pins or another method to secure the gate in the open or closed position and to keep them from swinging freely in the wind.

-How far above the ground will the gates need to be hung?
+How far above the ground will the gates Hang?

 - A gate on a sloped driveway may need the bottom to be higher off the ground to clear the ground when swinging into the open position